Joe’s Blog: 60s to flakes this week (MON-2/6)

 Here we are at 4.7″, we’ve been there since January 24-25th when we had 2.4″ of wet snow.
 I’m not overly encouraged about this week although maybe Friday can add a bit to those totals.

-There is a potent system that is going to down towards El Paso later tomorrow.
-It doesn’t look like much on the satellite pictures yet…but that will gradually change over the next 24 hours.
-Aloft though it does have some punch to it…and we can see it more clearly going up to about 20,000 feet…the 500 mb level and track it.
+There is a potent system that is going down toward El Paso later tomorrow.
+It doesn’t look like much on the satellite pictures yet, but that will gradually change over the next 24 hours.
+Aloft though it does have some punch to it, and we can see it more clearly going up to about 20,000 feet… the 500 mb level and track it.

-Notice how it drops towards El Paso, TX then starts coming out towards the region on Wednesday and Wednesday night.
-As that happens another piece is dropping into the Plains later Thursday.
+Notice how it drops toward El Paso, TX then starts coming out toward the region on Wednesday and Wednesday night.
+As that happens, another piece is dropping into the Plains later Thursday.

+It truly is a needle in a haystack leap of faith to jump aboard right now.
+Some flakes maybe, but the NAM is doing this…

-The 2nd system coming in behind the Wednesday system can be watched as well but that will struggle to some extent because the 1st system is going to strip a lot of moisture from the atmosphere so that the 2n system doesn’t have a lot to work with despite the fact that it’s going to be strengthening as it comes towards the State Line region.
+The second system coming in behind the Wednesday system can be watched as well, but that will struggle to some extent because the first system is going to strip a lot of moisture from the atmosphere so that the second system doesn’t have a lot to work with, despite the fact that it’s going to be strengthening as it comes toward the State Line region.

+We can’t win for losing for snow around here.
+We have a storm and it’s too warm, we have a colder storm and the atmosphere is worked over from the first storm.

 The feature photo comes from Kari Taylor.
 We’ve had some nice halos lately.
 Halos are caused when the moons light or the suns light goes through ice crystals.
 The light refracts or changes its angle when it enters one side of a crystal and comes out the other side.